 - Flexibility.
 You can install a CMS like WordPress on your server, or you could use a site builder if your host provides one.
 Alongside it, you might want to install a forum like phpBB, a bug tracker like Mantis, or SugarCRM to manage your sales leads.

 Shared hosting isn’t perfect for all small businesses.
-For example, a site with a huge community forum could cause performance problems for other customers, so it wouldn’t be permitted.
+For example, a site with a huge community forum could cause performance problems for other customers so that might not be permitted.

 But shared hosting is perfect for a small website that doesn’t receive huge amounts of traffic.